-I finally, accidentally, found Gareth Edwards, as I was walking past the Hale Clinic close to Regents Park in London.
-The Hale Clinic lists over 80 holistic practitioners, however, most are quite expensive.
-Contacting Gareth Edwards by email, I was able to schedule a cheaper appointment at his home clinic in Clapham, a nice and vibrant area of South London.
+I finally, accidentally, found one as I was walking past a private health clinic in central London.
+The practitioners this clinic lists, however, are generally quite expensive.
+Contacting the nutritionist by email, I was able to schedule a cheaper appointment at his home clinic in South London.

-Gareth studied nutrition for seven years, first at the Institute for Optimum Nutrition and later at the University of Westminster.
+The nutritionist studied nutrition for seven years, first at the Institute for Optimum Nutrition and later at the University of Westminster.
 The latter has been reported to me by others to be the best place to study nutrition in the UK.
-Gareth studied under the British nutritionist Patrick Holford and also under the American microbiologist, Robert Young.
+He studied under the British nutritionist Patrick Holford and also under the American microbiologist, Robert Young.
 He also visited the Hippocrates Health Institute and incorporates much of their knowledge into his practice.

-When I mentioned the difficulties I was having with eating raw foods, especially the food intolerances and difficulty in digesting fiber, Gareth suggested I focus mostly on green juices and sprouts, while adding salads and different vegetables slowly, as I felt appropriate.
+When I mentioned the difficulties I was having with eating raw foods, especially the food intolerances and difficulty in digesting fiber, the nutritionist suggested I focus mostly on green juices and sprouts, while adding salads and different vegetables slowly, as I felt appropriate.

 Eating alkaline is about balance, I learned, as you still need some calorie-rich foods and acidic foods, but in small quantity compared to alkaline live foods.
-If you want to eat a croissant, stuff it completely full of sprouts, to balance the acidic effect, Gareth advices.
+If you want to eat a croissant, stuff it completely full of sprouts, to balance the acidic effect, he advices.
 But better than eating croissants would be to perhaps include a small amount of very good quality bread, made from good quality flour.
-Such bread you can buy from Wholefoods, Planet Organic or farmers markets, if you quizz the seller about the procedures the bread went through.
-Le Pain Quotidien makes fairly good quality bread that Gareth Edwards recommends.
+Such bread you can buy from Wholefoods, Planet Organic or farmers markets, if you quiz the seller about the procedures the bread went through.
+Le Pain Quotidien makes fairly good quality bread that the nutritionist recommends.

 When your body is out of balance, it is important to eat huge quantities of fresh, living greens and sprouts, to rapidly alkalize.
 Jamaicans use callaloo (a type of spinach) for healing, whereas Ann Wigmore and Hippocates Health Institute use large quantities of wheatgrass juice.
-[Paraphrased from Gareth.]
+[Paraphrased from the nutritionist.]

 Further advice from the raw food nutritionist I wish to share with you:

-I asked Gareth Edwards whether he found it difficult to live in London, with all the pollution, having cleansed his body with highly nutritious, alkaline and life-energy-rich foods.
+I asked the raw food nutritionist whether he found it difficult to live in London, with all the pollution, having cleansed his body with highly nutritious, alkaline and life-energy-rich foods.
 'On the contrary', he said, 'your body gets stronger and more able to tolerate these things'.

-I will write a separate report about the findings of a (new) live blood analysis test, which I am doing with Gareth in a couple of weeks.
+I will write a separate report about the findings of a (new) live blood analysis test, which I am doing with the same nutritionist in a couple of weeks.
 My previous live blood analysis results are detailed here (from four years ago).

-Books recommended by Gareth Edwards, a raw food nutritionist in London: "Sick and Tired?
+Books recommended by the raw food nutritionist in London: "Sick and Tired?
 Reclaim Your Inner Terrain" by Robert O. Young, "Lifeforce" by Brian Clements and "Raw Food/Real World: 100 Recipes to Get the Glow" by Sarma Melngailis and Matthew Kenney.